psaikido/hugle.uk/content/hk/bucket/mirror-scope.md

 <div class="middle-strip">

-always microscoping in
+always microscoping

+in
+{.para-right}

 to the tiniest of details
-they insist
+insisting
 on the basis of things
 as physical

-that mind
+mind
-comes out
+coming out
 of matter
 {.para-right}

+others telescoping

-others telescope out
+out
+{.para-right}

 to the grandest of mysteries
-always insisting
+insisting
 on the basis of things
 as spiritual

-that matter
+matter
-comes out
+coming out
 of mind
 {.para-right}

+still others scope

+a mirror
+{.para-right}

+asking
-but what of the eye
+what of the eye

 behind the lens?
+{.para-right}

 what is doing

 the looking?

-what of the worry
-about being

-bad?
 {.para-right}

-or the laughter
+what of the laughter
 when a dog

 farts?
 {.para-right}

-what of the turmoil
+or the worry
 about being

-mad?
+bad?
 {.para-right}

-or the concern
+what of the concern
 when a friend

 gets ill?
 {.para-right}

-what of the anguish
+or the turmoil
 about being

-sad?
+mad?
 {.para-right}

-or the love
+what of the love
 that could embrace

 a world?
 {.para-right}

+or the anguish
+about being

+sad?
+{.para-right}

-do they glimpse
+do they scry
 in their viewfinders
 the broken triumph

 of an ordinary day?
+{.para-right}

 the abject comedy

 of a lifetime?
 {.para-right}

 I gaze bewildered
 into this mirror-scope
-and see the gaze itself
+the gaze itself
-as miracle enough
+is miracle enough
 {.para-center}